 Serena (Seh-REH-nah)

 Serena was born in small-town Powell, Wyoming and raised in Greensboro, North Carolina.
-They currently reside in East Harlem NYC.
-Outside of their role as a therapist, Serena is an avid lover of video games, anime, sci-fi and fantasy novels, and snuggling up with their fur babies, Xochi and Maru.
-They have a love for the cold (yes, winter time is a joy!), attending spin classes with friends, and admiring the beautiful mountains of Denver, CO when visiting their family.
+She currently resides in East Harlem NYC.
+Outside of her role as a therapist, Serena is an avid lover of video games, anime, sci-fi and fantasy novels, and snuggling up with her fur babies, Xochi and Maru.
+She has a love for the cold (yes, winter time is a joy!), attending spin classes with friends, and admiring the beautiful mountains of Denver, CO when visiting her family.

-Serena’s lived experiences in rural and urban environments are a cornerstone for their passion for mental wellness and BIPOC LGBTQ+ communities.
-Their identity as a queer trans-femme Mexican American has influenced their spiritual practice with ancestral healing, tarot/divination, and dream work.
+Serena’s lived experiences in rural and urban environments are a cornerstone for her passion for mental wellness and BIPOC LGBTQ+ communities.
+Her identity as a queer transgender Chicana has influenced her spiritual practice with ancestral veneration, tarot/divination, and dream work.

 As a clinician, Serena has received master’s level and post-master training through the NY Department of Education, The Institute for Contemporary Psychotherapy, and the Stephen Mitchell Relational Center.
-Their interest in healing work began with their own journey towards mental wellness while surviving under US American imperialism.
-Serena’s practice prides itself in deep listening, wonder, discovery, and the innate humanness of relationships.
+Her interest in healing work began with her own journey towards mental wellness while surviving under US American imperialism.
+Serena’s practice prides itself in deep listening, wonder, discovery, and authentic human connection.

 Publications